 Tape Recording Lectures

 Eligible students with disabilities may tape record class lectures as an accommodation.
 Students may choose to purchase and use their own tape recorders or to loan one from the Coordinator of Student Access Services.
-If the latter option is used, students must purchase their own micro-cassettes tapes.
+If the latter option is used, students must purchase their own micro-cassette tapes.
 In either instance, students are required to notify and receive approval from their instructor prior to implementing the accommodation.
 In order to protect the confidentiality of other students or the intellectual property of faculty, recording of class lectures may, at times, be denied or restricted to particular portions of a class session.
-In the event faculty deny or restrict the recording of class sessions, alternative accommodations, such as supplemental note taking, will be provided
+In the event faculty deny or restrict the recording of class sessions, alternative accommodations, such as supplemental note taking, will be provided.

 The goal of providing students with disabilities with equal access to an academic program may entail the provision of course substitutions as long as the substitution does not lower the standards or integrity of the degree program.
 Course substitutions occur only under extraordinary circumstances and must be reviewed by the Dean of Studies who, if appropriate, will forward a proposal to the Committee on Academic Standing for consideration.
 Course substitutions will be evaluated on a case-by-case basis and students must follow a separate application process.
 The Coordinator of Student Access Services will help guide students through this process and, if appropriate, serve as an advocate.
-Students who believe they may be eligible for this accommodation should discuss their circumstances with Coordinator as early in their academic career as possible.
+Students who believe they may be eligible for this accommodation should discuss their circumstances with the Coordinator as early in their academic career as possible.

-Full Time Status with a Reduced Course Load
+Full-Time Status with a Reduced Course Load

-Students with disabilities whose impairment significantly limits their ability to manage a full time course load (12 or more credits) may be accommodated by receiving full time status with a reduced course load.
-These requests will be evaluated on the basis of clear and convincing evidence that, due to the impact of a disability, it would be unreasonable for a student to manage a full time course schedule.
+Students with disabilities whose impairment significantly limits their ability to manage a full-time course load (12 or more credits) may be accommodated by receiving full-time status with a reduced course load.
+These requests will be evaluated on the basis of clear and convincing evidence that, due to the impact of a disability, it would be unreasonable for a student to manage a full-time course schedule.
 Requests for this accommodation will be considered on a semester-by-semester basis and students must submit a request to the Coordinator of Student Access Services no later than two weeks prior to the start of each semester.

 - Discuss the implications of a reduced load on their overall educational goals with their academic advisor and/or the Coordinator of Student Access Services.